prrrffrrrp/RemaneR/README.md

-RemaneR
+!RemaneR
 ========

-RemaneR is a cli program to rename files using a list of names supplied in a separated file.
+!RemaneR is a cli program to rename files using a list of names supplied in a separated file.
 -------------